rizzzigit/jikan4.js/README.md

 ## Installation
   > **Important:**
   > - The minimum Node.js version requirement for `Jikan4.js` is **v12.0.0**
-  > - `Jikan4.js` is under development as well as Jikan v4 API.

   ```shell
   $ npm i jikan4.js